-Although I am praised by others for my abilities, I have no confidence in myself.
+Do you think, “although others praise me for my abilities, I have no confidence in myself.”?

-I tend to look at confidence as a journey we take throughout our entire life.
+I view confidence as a journey we take throughout our lives.

 From my experience, it is something that warrants attention every single day.

-Then as we grow up we tend to lose it through dealings with friends, family, bosses, ex’s, photo shopped magazine pictures, the habit of constantly comparing ourselves to others, etc…
+Then as we grow up, we lose it through dealings with friends, family, bosses, exes, photo-shopped magazine pictures, the habit of constantly comparing ourselves to others, etc…

 4 Tips to help increase your Confidence